marc-micatka/marc-micatka.github.io/_pages/about.md

 Experience
 ----------
+**Research and Development Engineer** -    *Synthetik Applied Technologies* : *Seattle, Washington      May 2021 - December 2021*
+:  Employed as a R&D Engineer working on IRD contracts and software/ML projects
+  * Developed software pipelines from ground up to address project and customer needs.
+  * Design and modify ML solutions to complex visual and audio recognition tasks.
+  * Optimize and deploy Azure-based IoT solutions on Nvidia Jetson platforms.

 **Industrial Engineer II** -    *Boeing*
 : *Everett, Washington      April 2019 - September 2019*
 :  Employed as a contract industrial engineer at the Boeing factory in Everett, Washington working on the 777 aircraft.